 The kitchen countertop and island are topped with Cambria Ellesmere, a striking black, brown, gray and white blend quartz countertop.

-Early on, we decided to open up the stairwell so that as you were walking down, you’d be able to see down into the wine room/family room – it was an expensive, but smart choice!
+Early on, we decided to open up the stairwell so that as you were walking down, you’d see down into the wine room/family room – it was an expensive, but smart choice!

 The stacked stone fireplace is a nice balance to the dark espresso built-in cabinets and floating shelves – created by Krystalyne at Mid Island Cabinets (official creative genius).